On the prehistory of growth of groups

 \subsection{Eug\`ene Ehrhart and the number of integral points in the multiples of a polytope (1962)}

-Consider an Euclidean space $V$ of some dimension $n$, a lattice $\Gamma$ in $V$, i.e., a subgroup of $V$ isomorphic to $\Z^n$ and generated by a basis of~$V$, a polytope $P$ which is the convex hull of points in $\Gamma$, and for each non-negative integer $k$ the number $E_P(k)$ of points in $kP \cap \Gamma$.
+Consider an Euclidean space $V$ of dimension $n$, a lattice $\Gamma$ in $V$, i.e., a subgroup of $V$ isomorphic to $\Z^n$ and generated by a basis of~$V$, a polytope $P$ which is the convex hull of a finite subset of $\Gamma$, and for each non-negative integer $k$ the number $E_P(k)$ of points in $kP \cap \Gamma$.
 In 1962, Ehrhart published a note on the numbers $E_P(k)$ and the series $\sum_{k=0}^\infty E_P(k) z^k$ \cite{Ehrh--62, Brio--95}.
-For a polytope of non-empty interior, this series is a growth series of the group $\Gamma \approx \Z^n$ for a particular choices of generating sets.
+For a polytope of non-empty interior, this series is a growth series of the group $\Gamma \approx \Z^n$ for a particular choice of generating sets.

-Note that, for the lattice $\Z^n$ in $\R^n$ and the convex hull $P = {\rm Conv}(\pm e_1, \hdots, \pm e_n)$, where $\{e_1, \hdots, e_n\}$ is the standard basis of $\R^n$, we have with the notation of Section~\ref{SectionGrowthSGps},
+Note that, for the lattice $\Z^n$ in $\R^n$ and the convex hull $P = {\rm Conv}(\pm e_1, \hdots, \pm e_n)$, where $\{e_1, \hdots, e_n\}$ is the standard basis of $\R^n$, we have, with the notation of Section~\ref{SectionGrowthSGps},